Chabad affiliated organizations: Chabad institutions in South America

-Chabad Houses
+Chabad houses

-A Chabad House is a form of Jewish community center, primarily serving both educational and observance purposes.
-Often, until the community can support its own center, the Chabad House is located in the shaliach's home, with the living room being used as the "synagogue."
+A Chabad house is a form of Jewish community center, primarily serving both educational and observance purposes.
+Often, until the community can support its own center, the Chabad house is located in the shaliach's home, with the living room being used as the "synagogue."
 Effort is made to provide an atmosphere in which the nonobservant will not feel intimidated by any perceived contrast between their lack of knowledge of Jewish practice and the advanced knowledge of some of the people they meet there.
-The term "Chabad House" originated with the creation of the first such outreach center on the campus of UCLA by Rabbi Shlomo Cunin.
+The term "Chabad house" originated with the creation of the first such outreach center on the campus of UCLA by Rabbi Shlomo Cunin.

-In the 2008 Mumbai attacks, the local Chabad House was targeted.
+In the 2008 Mumbai attacks, the local Chabad house was targeted.
 The local Chabad emissaries, Rabbi Gavriel Holtzberg and his wife Rivka, and four other Jews were brutally murdered.
 Chabad received condolences from around the world.

-Fundraising

-Funds for activities of a Chabad center rely entirely on the local community.
-Chabad centers do not receive funding from Lubavitch headquarters.
-For the day-to-day operations, local emissaries do all the fundraising by themselves.

-Chabad emissaries often solicit the support of local Jews.
-Funds are used toward purchasing or renovating Chabad centers, synagogues and Mikvahs.